 - Any conflicts of interest.

 Manuscripts are blinded and peer reviewed with appropriate feedback.
 Statistical analysis is reviewed by a biostatistician for accuracy.
-Readers are encouraged to submit and/or suggest case reviews, commentaries, editorials, original research, conference schedules, and reviews.
+Readers are encouraged to submit and/or suggest case reviews, commentaries, original research, conference schedules, and reviews.
 Please note that JPRM does not encourage submission of study protocols or narrative or literature reviews.
 Study protocols may be considered if the full research study is also submitted for publication.

 PREPARATION OF MANUSCRIPTS